Muscular dystrophy: how could stem cells help?

-The largest challenge for treatments using donor cell transplants is the potential for transplant rejection by a patient’s immune system.
+One major challenge for treatments using donor cell transplants is the potential for transplant rejection by a patient’s immune system.
 Treating patients with their own cells (either genetically modified cells or iPSCs) can largely overcome transplant rejection but have other risks.

 Muscular dystrophies are a group of genetic diseases that affect skeletal muscles and often also heart muscle.
 The symptoms include muscle weakness and progressive muscle wasting.
 Duchenne muscular dystrophy (DMD) is the most common and a very severe form of the disease.
 It is caused by a genetic fault which prevents the production of a protein called dystrophin.
 Without dystrophin, muscles are fragile and are easily damaged.
 Over time so much damage builds up that the body can’t repair it and muscles waste away, causing progressive disability in patients.

 The majority of a muscle is formed from bundles of muscle fibres, long cells containing many nuclei; but muscles also contain many other types of cells, including stem cells.
 Stem cells are part of the body’s inbuilt repair system.
-They can generate other types of cells and can also make copies of themselves.
+They can generate progenitor cells and also make copies of themselves.
 Skeletal muscles contain a type of stem cell called satellite cells.
 When muscle fibres are damaged they send chemical signals to satellite cells telling them to form new muscle fibres or to fuse with existing fibres to repair the damage.
 At the same time some satellite cells copy themselves to ensure enough stem cells are available to continue to repair and replace muscle fibres in the future.

 Scientists believe that because the muscles are constantly damaged in DMD the repair burden placed on satellite cells is so big that they become exhausted and lose their ability to copy themselves.
 Satellite cells are essential for muscle repair so as the number of these cells decreases, the muscle becomes less and less able to repair itself.
 Instead damaged muscle fibres are replaced by fat cells and scar tissue, weakening the muscle until it can no longer work effectively.

 Currently there is no definitive cure for DMD.
 Treatments aim to strengthen patients’ muscles and reduce some of the symptoms of the disease.
 Steroids are routinely used to slow down muscle wasting but they have many side effects, including weakening of bones leading to osteoporosis, hypertension and delayed growth.
 Physiotherapy may partially help to maintain muscle strength and flexibility.
-Researchers are hoping that, in the future, they may be able to repair or replace damaged muscle fibres using different strategies, including transplantation of dystrophin-producing cells to restoring or at least preserve muscle function.
+Researchers are hoping that, in the future, they may be able to repair or replace damaged muscle fibres using different strategies, including transplantation of dystrophin-producing cells to restore or at least preserve muscle function.

 There are a number of different types of stem cells that scientists think may be used in different ways to develop treatments for muscular dystrophy.
 The main stem-cell-based approaches currently being investigated are:

-- Producing healthy muscle fibres: Scientists hope that if stem cells without the genetic defect that causes DMD can be delivered to patients’ muscles, they may generate working muscle fibres to replace the patient’s damaged ones.
+- Producing healthy muscle fibres: Scientists hope that, if stem cells without the genetic defect that causes DMD can be delivered to patients’ muscles, they may generate working muscle fibres to replace the patient’s damaged ones.

 - Reducing inflammation: In muscular dystrophy damaged muscles become very inflamed.
 This inflammation speeds up muscle degeneration.
 Scientists believe certain types of stem cells may release chemicals that reduce inflammation, slowing the progress of the disease.